 Fibre can’t function without fluid, so staying hydrated is essential.
 Pregnancy increases the demand for fluid due to the increase in blood volume.
 Make sure 2-3 litres of filtered water is a regular, daily habit.
 I like to add lemon, lime or cucumber to the water to help it taste a little better.
 Warm water with lemon first thing in the morning can also help to get things moving.
 Watch your coffee and tea intake when pregnant, as caffeine is dehydrating and can contribute to hard stools.

 Top Tips To Stop Constipation When You’re Pregnant

 - Try adding 1-2 tablespoons of LSA (ground linseed, flaxseed and almonds), or 1 tablespoon chia seeds to your breakfast or oats.
 Let them soak in before eating.
 Top with prunes (optional).

 - 1-3 stewed or soaked prunes, or 1 cup prune juice can have a laxative effect.

-- I heaped teaspoon flax meal, psyllium husks or slippery elm powder, in a glass of apple or pear juice, drink immediately and follow with an additional glass of water.
+- One heaped teaspoon flax meal, psyllium husks or slippery elm powder in a glass of apple or pear juice, drink immediately and follow with an additional glass of water.

 - Massage the abdomen in a clockwise direction with good quality cold pressed extra virgin olive oil, or warm organic coconut oil.

-Always consult your trusty health professional for further advice as required.
+Always consult a trusted health professional for further advice as required.